zwilder/GoblinCaves/Ideas.md

 enemy be cut in to two pieces, or have their corpse be obliterated in to just a "bloody mess" on the floor.
 You could develop this further if you wanted to attempt to implement limbs and potential decapitation.
-- the fireball animations were a bit hit, if you can animate the result of attacks to have a similar impact on the world (blood splatters, damaged flooring, etc) you provide the player with a greater sense of agency, even in ASCII art.
+- the fireball animations were a big hit, if you can animate the result of attacks to have a similar impact on the world (blood splatters, damaged flooring, etc) you provide the player with a greater sense of agency, even in ASCII art.